“… the excitement of writing a song when you’re a kid—when there are no rules, when your heart’s in your throat. You don’t want to stop that high.”

 As Andy began moving further away from a solo career, he realized that leaving Canada was in his best interests as a songwriter.
 After many years of contemplation, he and his wife, entertainment lawyer Lisa Whynot, moved to Los Angeles in 2008.
-“That’s where songwriters are—either Nashville or Los Angeles,” says Andy.
+“That’s where songwriters are—either Nashville or Los Angeles,” he says.
 “There are so many record companies or artists coming through Los Angeles on a daily basis looking for songs.
 You don’t have that in Toronto.”

 In spite of the move, he emphasizes that Canada will never be replaced in his heart.
 “Every part of my being is always going to be Canadian.
 You can’t escape that, even if you wanted to.”

 He says that his favourite things about our country are the people, the way and—after hesitating—the humbleness.
 He hesitates because he feels that the word is loaded, but he makes it clear that by humble, he doesn’t mean lacking in drive or assertiveness.
-Instead, he calls Canadian humbleness a “beautiful caring for one another.”
+Instead, he calls Canadian humbleness “a beautiful caring for one another.”